rburrs/trainingdays/day7/challenges/challenge-2.md

 The IP adress of the ingress controller will be the _only one_ exposed in our cluster now.

-Therefore, we can get rid of the one created in the previuos chapter.
+Therefore, we can get rid of the one created in the previous chapter.
 To have a clean environment, let's also remove the `NodePort` service:

 ```shell
 # this one will take some time, because Kubernetes needs to delete the public IP at the Azure Loadbalancer